 This claim goes far beyond the explicit goals of the chapter: to claim that energeia takes precedence in ousia does not require saying that ousia and eidos are themselves essentially kinds or aspects of energeia.
 Aristotle did not signal along the way that he was going to draw this conclusion.
 Some scholars think that this is because the claim is obvious.59 If I am right, however, this conclusion is a genuine accomplishment.

-This claim is justified by the series of pivotal arguments we have examined: the decisive claim is that (1) being for something (heneka) has the structure of generation (genesis).
+This claim is justified by the series of pivotal arguments we have examined: the decisive claim is that (1) being for something (heneka) has the structure of genesis.
 From this, Aristotle argues that (1b) in anything with a for-structure the accomplishment (telos) is the source (archē), that (1a) the way a thing is a source determines its primacy in primary being (ousia), that (2a–b) the relation of a potency coming up to what it generates is the structure of the relation between material (hulē) and form (eidos), so that being-at-work (energeia) is its own form or structure, that (3) this structure is determined by what it accomplishes, so that both the being-at-work and the work-object are accomplishments, and that (4) activity and its accomplishment coincide with one another.

 Thus, through this analysis of genesis the argument places telos at the heart of ontology .
 It also clinches the argument against reductive materialism represented by Empedocles and Antiphon because it is being-at-work and not potency that is primary in primary being (ousia), individual beings and their forms are prior to material processes.